References to other media

 Weapons and utilities

-1. The Worms Armageddon english description of Mortar, "Shrapnel City" is the name of a fictional city in the Duke Nukem universe, the first episode of the original Duke Nukem game and the third episode of Duke Nukem 3D.
+1. The Worms Armageddon English description of Mortar, "Shrapnel City" is the name of a fictional city in the Duke Nukem universe, the first episode of the original Duke Nukem game and the third episode of Duke Nukem 3D.
 Note that the Ionizing radiation symbol is iconic to Worms Armageddon and Duke Nukem games.

-3. The english description of Napalm is "Apocalypse Now!" (the name of a film directed by Francis Ford Coppola).
+3. The English description of Napalm is "Apocalypse Now!" (the name of a film directed by Francis Ford Coppola).

 4. The English description of Mail Strike in Worms Armageddon alludes to the working class: "Mail Strike - Ultimate tool of the disgruntled postal worker."

-5. The english Super Banana Bomb description "Your produce alone was well worth the trip" is a reference to a phrase said in a scene of the movie K-PAX.
+5. The English Super Banana Bomb description "Your produce alone was well worth the trip" is a reference to a phrase said in a scene of the movie K-PAX.

-6. The english description of Flame Thrower is a verse from the chorus of the single Light My Fire by the American rock band The Doors: "Come on baby, light my fire!".
+6. The English description of Flame Thrower is a verse from the chorus of the single Light My Fire by the American rock band The Doors: "Come on baby, light my fire!".

-7. The english description of Armageddon is "And the meek shall inherit... nothing." which a reference to the Frank Zappa song: "The Meek Shall Inherit Nothing".
+7. The English description of Armageddon is "And the meek shall inherit... nothing." which a reference to the Frank Zappa song: "The Meek Shall Inherit Nothing".

 8. When editing the properties of the Magic Bullet (ammo, delay, etc.) the description at the bottom will read "Patsy's Magic Bullet - Not a conspiracy after all..."
 This is a possible nod to the assassination of John F. Kennedy.